MichaelShaw/tavern/README.md

 Board game engine

 # Santorini
-- Degenerify things, trait objects have complex restrictions :-( No generics.
+- Degenerify things?
+Trait objects have complex restrictions :-( No generics.
+Hrm, not quite sure what to do.
-- Iterative deepening test harness.
-Stateful test harness, construct an X with it's persistent state, ask it to run tests on various situations.
+- What about the concept a description and a closed sum type of the evaluators.
+Shit, you could do away with any genericism whatsoever.
 - Add something better than lerp for animation.
+- Request for RNG could be part of the AnalysisRequest ...

 ## Transposition
 - Store if depth is greater (better information about this)